Kostasco/Snake-Game/README.md

 # Snake Game

-This is a classic Snake game implemented in Python using the Turtle graphics library.
+This is a classic arcade-style Snake game implemented in Python using the Turtle graphics library.
 The game features smooth gameplay, dynamic scoring, and simple controls.
 It's an excellent example of a beginner Python project involving basic game development concepts.

 ## Table of Contents